Contact us

 Essay titled "Think Little" by Wendell Berry.

 Whole Earth contained a number of pieces unrelated to catalog sales.
-An essay from Wendell Berry - "Think Small" - called out what he saw as failings of the Civil Rights and Anti-war movements and proposed his ideas for preventing such failings in the environmental movement.
-Ken Kesey - proponent of LSD and a friend of Stuewart Brand from his Merry Prankster days in San Francisco - contributed a piece he wrote while being processed after one of his arrests.
+An essay from Wendell Berry - "Think Little" - called out what he saw as failings of the Civil Rights and Anti-war movements and proposed his ideas for preventing such failings in the environmental movement.
+Ken Kesey - proponent of LSD and a friend of Stewart Brand from his Merry Prankster days in San Francisco - contributed a piece he wrote while being processed after one of his arrests.
 At the time Brand was fascinated with the ideas of Buckminster Fuller and dedicated an entire section of Whole Earth Catalog to his ideas on large-scale systems (and, of course, where to obtain several of his books).
 From a more practical standpoint, Whole Earth also printed sections on vegetarianism (with cookbooks), methodologies for dealing with the law in various forms, and even how to make cheese.

 Soybeans